FaithAlone.net

 Accordingly, what we see in Jesus Christ's preaching are repeated statements that He was not putting forth His own agenda, but rather on a mission from God the Father, delivering what God the Father told Him to say (John 5:30-32, 5:36-37, 5:43, 7:16-18, 8:42, 12:49-50).

-So, just as Moses spoke with the Lord "face to face, as a man speaketh unto his friend" (Exodus 33:11), and then reiterated that message to the Israelites, Jesus Christ had a similarly unique access to God - though of course much greater than Moses, having known Him from before the foundation of the world (John 17:24) - and then He reiterated that message in His incarnation.
+So, just as Moses spoke with the Lord "face to face, as a man speaketh unto his friend" (Exodus 33:11, Numbers 12:6-8), and then reiterated that message to the Israelites, Jesus Christ had a similarly unique access to God - though of course much greater than Moses, having known Him from before the foundation of the world (John 17:24) - and then He reiterated that message in His incarnation.
 This role of Christ as mediator continues up to the present (1 Timothy 2:5).

 Secondly, the "Prophet like unto Moses" would need to perform many miracles.
 This is listed alongside the requirement of knowing God face-to-face, when the "Prophet like unto Moses" is described toward the end of this same book: